 Saving Money on Turtle Care

 There are not too many ways to save money on your turtle care since they are already cheap.
-You mustn’t skimp too much on their bedding and the food you give them since they are the most influential parts of their lives.
+You mustn’t skimp too much on their bedding and the food you give them since these are the most influential parts of their lives.

-In the beginning, you can get a tank that is high-quality but then get cheaper materials to put inside their enclosure until you can save up to replace them with nicer things.
+In the beginning, you can get a tank that is high-quality, but then get cheaper materials to put inside their enclosure until you can save up to replace them with nicer things.